 When you vacuum a pool to waste the water does not return to the pool but instead is expelled either down a drain or into your yard.
 Because of this the level of water in the pool will go down as you vacuum – at quite a fast rate too.

-So to compensate for that it is a good idea to run a hose into the pool for a while before you start to vacuum to raise the water level.
+So to compensate for that it is a good idea to run a garden hose into the pool for a while before you start to vacuum to raise the level of the water.
 It is also prudent to leave the hose running while you vacuum too.

-Step 2 – Run out the waste hose
+Step 2 – Run out the backwash hose

-If your pool system does not expel the water down a drain then it will run out into your yard somewhere.
+If your pool system does not expel the water down a drain then it will run out into your yard somewhere via the waste line.
 You can buy roll up backwash hoses quite cheaply on Amazon.

-I have actually adapted an old vacuum hose to use to distribute the water around my garden (see photo above).
+I have actually adapted an old vacuum hose to use s a backwash hose to distribute the water around my garden (see photo above).

 Step 3 – Connect the vacuum up